cheery/pyllisp/README.md

 # Pyllisp

+Note: This is an old file, and old repository.
+To see the new repository, go to http://github.com/cheery/lever

+This is left intact here for the reason that it is often not very nice to remove an URL from the internet.

 Sometimes I tend to search better ways to write and design computer programs.
 I like to do that kind of things when I reach the next software-induced frustration of the week.
 I tend to be frustrated a lot over software.
 Pyllisp is the manifestation of that search.

 I've realised it has reached a point that it presents some worthwhile ideas into language design.
 I wrote this README to funnel people into discovering these ideas.